Share this post on:

 • Threes and Sixes also differ in specific ways.

-• Threes focus on moving quickly and efficiently toward their goals, while Sixes can procrastinate for Fear of doing it wrong or because they are looking for problems.
+• Threes focus on moving quickly and efficiently toward their goals, while Sixes can procrastinate because they fear doing it wrong or looking for problems.

 • Threes are skillful at matching an image of success and tend to appear confident in whatever they do, while Sixes can waver through doubting and questioning.